-This elegant, glass-walled restaurant at Lake Powell Resort combines fine and romantic dining.
+DINING JÁDÍ TOOH This remarkable restaurant is located at Antelope Point Marina on a one-acre "floating island" surrounded by floating fountains.
+The dramatic open breezeway welcomes you, while floor-to-ceiling glass walls provide stunning views.
+Being away from home doesn't mean you'll have to give up great food.
+Jádí Tooh Restaurant highlights the most innovative Southwestern cuisine with Native American fusion. featuring steamed mussels and wood-fired pizza.
+Prefer to stay onboard?
+Call in your order and it will be delivered dockside!
+RAINBOW ROOM This elegant, glass-walled restaurant at Lake Powell Resort combines fine and romantic dining.
 The panoramic view of Wahweap Bay and Castle Rock will tempt you to return for both breakfast and dinner, so you can observe the changing colors of the landscape.
 The Rainbow Room's ambience matches the variety and quality of its entrées and wines.
 Before or after dinner, learn more about the history of the area through interpretive displays located in the adjacent lobby.
-The Rainbow Room is open April to October for breakfast and dinner.
-Note: The Driftwood Lounge serves food when the Rainbow Room is closed for the season.

-CANYON PRINCESS

-The Canyon Princess, a yacht-style tour boat, is available for a two-hour dinner cruise that allows diners to take in the breathtaking sunsets around Wahweap Bay and Warm Creek Bay.
+The Rainbow Room is open April to October for breakfast and dinner, Note: The Driftwood Lounge serves food when the Rainbow Room is closed for the season.
+CANYON PRINCESS The Canyon Princess, a yacht-style tour boat, is available for a two-hour dinner cruise that allows diners to take in the breathtaking sunsets around Wahweap Bay and Warm Creek Bay.
 The luxurious 96-foot Canyon Princess is also available for charter for special functions, such as weddings and catered meetings.
 There is a bar onboard and comfortable seating in the fully enclosed upper and lower dining rooms.
-The front section of the lower deck and the rear section of the upper deck are both open, offering spectacular views as you glide across Wahweap Bay.
-Reservations are recommended.
-For more information, call Lake Powell Resort at (888) 896-3829.
-Dinner Cruises run Mav through August.
-Please check at Lake Powell Resort's front desk for dinner cruise departure times, which are determined by sunset
+The front section of the lower deck and the rear section of the upper deck are both open, offering spectacular views as you alide across Wahweap Bay, Reservations are recommended.
+For more information. call Lake Powell Resort at (888) 896-3829.
+Dinner Cruises run May through September.
+Please check at Lake Powell Resort's front desk for dinner cruise departure times, which are determined by sunset.
+DRIFTWOOD LOUNGE In addition to its stunning lake view setting, the Driftwood Lounge at Lake Powell Resort (at Wahweap Marina) offers mouthwatering pub fare, plus a variety of specialty cocktails, beer, and wine.
+It is open for lunch and dinner daily